Human-Connection/Human-Connection/styleguide/src/system/components/data-input/Select/demo.md

 ## Options as objects

-Options can be objects with a label and a value property.
+Options can be objects.
+You can define which property to show as the label by defining label-prop.
+Defaults to "label".

 ```
 <template>